 The child played with them for a while, but they fell asleep with the coins on their pillow.
 The demon Sui appeared that night, but the light reflecting from the coins kept the demon away from the child.

 The red envelope symbolizes the coins.
 Sometimes they are called Yasui Qian or suppressing sui money.

 Lunar New Year Red Envelope Fun Facts

-Envelopes are not only given to children but also to friends, family members and employees.
+Envelopes are given to children and friends, family members, and employees.

-It is custom to put new bills into the envelopes.
+It is customary to put new bills into the envelopes.
 Many people will take their old, crumpled bills to the bank and trade them for new ones.